Skilled Nursing Costs in 2025

 Please enter a valid zip

 As you navigate health challenges and injuries during your later years, you may require skilled nursing care or a stay in a skilled nursing facility (SNF).
 You might stay for a short time to recover and then return home.
-Or you may move from a skilled nursing facility into a nursing home or other care facility.
-This may need to be for a longer period of time in order to manage chronic medical conditions and receive help with activities of daily living (ADLs).
+You may move from a skilled nursing facility into a nursing home or other care facility.
+That may need to be for an extended period to manage chronic medical conditions and receive help with activities of daily living (ADLs).

-Where you stay, what care you need, and how long you need to stay all affect the cost of skilled nursing care in the United States.
-Below, we’ll take a look at how much skilled nursing care costs, as well as the different ways to pay for it.
+The length of your stay, along with your chosen facility and the type of care you need, all affect the cost of skilled nursing care in the United States.
+Below, we’ll look at how much skilled nursing care costs, plus the different ways to pay for it.

 FYI:

 FYI: The terms “skilled nursing facility” and “nursing home” are often used interchangeably.
-However, there are key differences between the two, especially when it comes to paying for care.
+However, there are key differences between the two, especially when paying for care.

 What is Skilled Nursing Care?